Free Classroom Pilot

 They're systematic misconceptions.

-Standard assessments often miss the deeper conceptual errors that persist through kinematics.
-These patterns appear across many IB, AP, A-Level, and GCSE classrooms.
+Standard assessments often miss the deeper conceptual errors that persist through kinematics — from how students read graphs to how they reason about acceleration when velocity is momentarily zero.
+These patterns appear across IB, AP, A-Level, and GCSE classrooms.

 📈